 Tereneh is a 2018 Artisan Leader selected to attend the inaugural Nest<>Hermès Convening on American Craft in New York City.
 She is the 2016 Carol R. Brown Creative Achievement Emerging Artist awarded by The Heinz Endowments and The Pittsburgh Foundation.

-Idia means Queen Mother, specifically one Benin Queen Mother who was an advisor and military general during her son's reign as king.
-The saying goes "No women go into battle, except Idia."
+Idia means Queen Mother, specifically one Benin Queen Mother who was an adviser and military general during her son's reign as king.
+The saying goes, "No women go into battle, except Idia."

 'Dega is short for Diondega the Seneca Native American name for the city of Pittsburgh, Pennsylvania, Tereneh's hometown.
 Dega also means Truth in Wolof.

 Tereneh in Olorgesailie, Kenya with OMWA elders: Tale Leah, Sien, Mpuyuk and Rimas Maria.
 Below: at the Oneida Indian Nation with Holly Gibson and Mary Cook of the Beading Wolves.